wouterfennis/copilot-lab/labs/lab-02-advanced-patterns/README.md

 ## Assignment

-1. Review `.github/copilot-instructions.md` for advanced standards.
-2. Use Copilot agent mode to:
+1. Use Copilot agent mode to:
    - Refactor duplicated code into reusable functions/classes
    - Add robust error handling
    - Apply design patterns (e.g., Factory, Singleton)
    - Improve test coverage
-3. Update the instruction file with new patterns as needed.
+2. Update the instruction file with new patterns as needed.
-4. Reflect: How did Copilot handle complex refactoring tasks?
+3. Reflect: How did Copilot handle complex refactoring tasks?

+**In what kind of document would you place desisions which patterns are preferred?**

+**What are 'good' patterns?**

+**Add a `.github/copilot-instructions.md` file containing a list of patterns that can be used.**

+**Let Copilot create the plan again, what changed?**

 ## Files